pulp/pulp/docs/sphinx/rest-api/repo/sync.rst

 Sync a Repository
 -----------------

-Syncs content into a repository form an feed source using the repository's :term:`importer`.
+Syncs content into a repository from a feed source using the repository's :term:`importer`.
 This call always executes asynchronously and will return a :term:`call report`.